odionikh/nf-practice/README.md

 # nf-practice
-Hello, Odion here...
+Hello,

-This is my first attempt at running Nextflow.
+This is my first attempt at building a Nextflow pipeline.

 This repo contains amrfinderplus and abricate (virulence finder).